apiato/apiato/.github/README.md

 ### What is Apiato

-**Apiato** is a framework for building scalable and testable API-Centric Applications with PHP.
+**Apiato** is a framework (or starter project) for building scalable and testable API-Centric Applications with PHP.
+It is build on top of Laravel.

 It is designed to help you build scalable API's faster, by providing tools and functionalities that facilitates the development of any API-Centric App.